imerkle/arweave-ipfs/README.md

 # Arweave-IPFS Explorer

-Also take a look at [arweave-ipfs-explorer](https://github.com/imerkle/arweave-ipfs-explorer) for a live example of how to use the data.
+[arweave-ipfs-explorer](https://github.com/imerkle/arweave-ipfs-explorer) is an easy to use permaweb dapp that uses [arweave-ipfs](https://github.com/imerkle/arweave-ipfs) and[arweave-ipfs-server](https://github.com/imerkle/arweave-ipfs-server) to display and store ipfs hashes into blockchain.